 Thank you to the waitress who brings my toddlers some crackers before their food comes because she is also a Mom and she knows how kids behave when they are hungry and impatient.

-Thank you to the Mom in the booth behind me in the restaurant attempting to have peaceful meal with her husband.
-I am trying to apologize for my disruptive toddlers but she won’t hear of any apology.
+Thank you to the Mom in the booth behind me in the restaurant attempting to have a peaceful meal with her husband.
+I am trying to apologize for my disruptive toddlers but she won’t hear of an apology.
 She tells me that she is a grandma and though it may not seem like it now, I will miss these days.
 She reminds me that I should treasure them while they are young.

 Thank you to the Mom who held the door for me as I juggle shopping bags, my huge purse, the diaper bag, and a double stroller full of cranky toddlers.
 She knows I am used to doing it myself and remembers how hard it is to juggle but that it is even harder to ask for help.